ashifulislam/Super-Shop-Management-System/README.md

 To complete my project i took 4 month.
 This project is implemented totally based on object oriented programming language I did not need any cost to complete my project.
+## Acknowledgement
+I would like to express my profound appreciation to all those who provided me with the possibility to complete this project.
+Special gratitude I give to our Ms. Farzana Sadia madam, whose contribution in stimulating suggestions and encouragement, helped me to commensurate my project.
 ## Contributing codes
 Any and all contributions to the project are welcome.
 Super shop management system used across the world primarily by organizations with a customers online buying purpose so you can have real impact!